Davidjohnwilson/davidjohnwilson.github.io/data.md

 ##Under Construction

 This page is currently under construction.
-The aim is to have a collection of independent data studies (a sample outline of one is linked below) sourced either from open data sets, Kaggle competitions, or Udacity projects.
+The aim is to have a collection of blog entries including independent data studies (sourced either from open data sets, Kaggle competitions, or Udacity projects), mathematical discussions, and thoughts on industry and academia.

 ##<i class="fa fa-bar-chart"></i> Data Studies